Which Biological Sciences program is right for me?

 - Co-op Programs

 - Information and Instructional Technology Services (IITS)

 - U of T Scarborough Student’s Union

 - Writing Centre

-**Students wishing to take BIOA01H3F and BIOA02H3S who do not have grade 12 biology may take BIOA11H3F to fulfill the grade 12 Biology pre-requisite requirement.
-BIOA11H3 will not satisfy the Advanced Functions (or equivalent) pre-requisite.
+**Students wishing to take BIOA01H3F and BIOA02H3S who do not have grade 12 biology may take BIOA11H3F to fulfill the pre-requisite requirement.
+BIOA11H3 will not satisfy the Mathematics pre-requisite.
 Please check the UTSC calendar for further information.

-**Students who wish to take BIOA01H3F and BIOA02H3S, and do not have grade 12 advanced functions, may take the Mathematics Preparation course run by the Centre for Teaching and Learning to fulfill the grade 12 advanced functions pre-requisite requirement.
+**Students who wish to take BIOA01H3F and BIOA02H3S, and do not have grade 12 mathematics, may take the Mathematics Preparation course run by the Centre for Teaching and Learning to fulfill the pre-requisite requirement.
 Please note, a final score of 65% or higher is needed to use the preparation course towards BIOA01 and BIOA02.
 For more information, please visit CTL's MSLC website.